SAP/stewardci-core/docs/secrets/Secrets.md

 __:warning: Warning:__ Any code that gets executed by a pipeline AND runs in the Jenkinsfile Runner container or has access to the Kubernetes service account token can read the pipeline clone secret!
 This is especially important to consider if untrusted code may get executed, e.g. a pipeline processing pull requests from untrusted users.

+The following code has access to a pipeline sync secret:

 - Any code running in the Jenkinsfile Runner container, because this container has the credentials in `$HOME/.git-credentials` and has the service account token mounted.
 - Any code running in additional containers that have the service account token mounted.